José Luis Torrente: Mission in Marbella

-Coming to the US?
+Coming to the US

 The idea of making a remake in the United States was offered for the first time in 2002 by US filmmaker Oliver Stone, who suggested Josh Brolin and mainly to Robert De Niro for the lead role.
 Stone had seen the first two movies during a film festival in Europe and declared his admiration for the character, meeting Segura and befriending him.
 This first negotiations, however, didn't end well, but the rights to make a US version were finally purchased by New Line Cinema in 2006 and two American writers, Mike Bender and Doug Chernack, were hired to draw a first version of the script.
 It has not been revealed if the new movie would be a real remake, in which the new Torrente will be a US version of the Spanish one, or a movie featuring a mission of the horrendous Spanish policeman on US soil.
 In any case, it seems that Segura will not repeat in the role if there is any US version.

+Legacy and influences

+The "saga of torrential cinema" would come to symbolize a national-social eschatological comic anti-allegory of the last years of Spanish collective history, housing its irony of society, showing the lowest stratum of it in a character with basic or marginal economic difficulties, but admiring bad upper-class examples in his more immediate pseudo-ideological environment like, dipsomaniac Leopoldo Fortunato Galtieri, the old reusable "sterilized" syringe of a drug-addicted opium addict Hermann Goering as a primary inspiration.

+The rejuvenating traditional sexual therapy of a decadent Mao Zedong has left its mark on him, according to its creator in the aspect of a faithful reflection of the daily misery of a society and has been influenced in turn by works such as "Spanish Fury": the last film shown at the Cineteca del Pardo and that took Franco to the grave.
+It has clear parallels with old glories of the pantheon of the Spanish lumpen such as the sordid, mischievous, super naughty and corrupt "lawyer" (José Emilio Rodríguez Menéndez) and other underworld figures of the Kingdom of Spain.